TomKrauss/pks-edit/README.md

 ## Manual

-- the [PKS-Edit Manual](doc/manual/toc.md) describes, how to work with PKS-Edit.
+- the [PKS Edit Manual](doc/manual/toc.md) describes, how to work with PKS Edit.

 ## Examples

-The examples directory contains several [coding samples](examples/sample.md) demonstrating the features of PKS-Edit when it comes to using it to edit files of a given supported type.
+The examples directory contains several [coding samples](examples/sample.md) demonstrating the features of PKS Edit when it comes to using it to edit files of a given supported type.

 ## Installing and Using PKS Edit

-To install **PKS-Edit**, you may use the provided [Inno Setup](https://jrsoftware.org/ishelp/index.php) based installer.
-The installer will associate typical file extensions and make PKS-Edit the default editor for those extensions if you request it to do so.
+To install **PKS Edit**, you may use the provided [Inno Setup](https://jrsoftware.org/ishelp/index.php) based installer.
+The installer will associate typical file extensions and make PKS Edit the default editor for those extensions if you request it to do so.

 ## Cross References in source files and PKS Edit